Поживна цінність на 100 г

 • salt

-• 3-4 tbsp. natural vinegar (red wine, apple, white wine) or lemon juice
+• 3-4 tbsp. natural vinegar (red wine, apple cider, or white wine) or lemon juice

 cooking

-Soak chickpeas for at least 24 hours in the refrigerator.
-It is possible even up to 48 hours, then it will begin to germinate.
-Drain the water, boil in clean water for 30 minutes.
-Do not drain.
+Soak the chickpeas in the refrigerator for at least 24 hours, or up to 48 hours to allow them to begin sprouting.
+Drain and boil in fresh water for 30 minutes.
+Do not discard the cooking water.

-In the blender bowl, mix the boiled chickpeas, fresh peas, thina, a pinch of salt, fennel and cumin.
-Beat until smooth, adding chickpea broth if necessary.
-Hummus will thicken a little more, so don't be afraid to make it a little watery.
+In a blender, combine the boiled chickpeas, beetroot juice, tahini, a pinch of salt, fennel seeds, and cumin seeds.
+Blend until smooth, adding some of the chickpea cooking water if necessary.
+Remember, the hummus will thicken slightly after resting, so don’t hesitate to leave it a little runny.

-Top with olive oil and sprinkle with your favorite spices.
-Ground cumin, paprika, sumi, Svan salt will do.
-In the photo Zaatar.
+Drizzle with olive oil and sprinkle with your favorite spices on top.
+Ground cumin, paprika, or Svanetian salt are great options.
+In the photo, it’s za’atar.

 cooking

-Soak chickpeas for at least 24 hours in the refrigerator.
-It is possible even up to 48 hours, then it will begin to germinate.
-Drain the water, boil in clean water for 30 minutes.
-Do not drain.
+Soak the chickpeas in the refrigerator for at least 24 hours, or up to 48 hours to allow them to begin sprouting.
+Drain and boil in fresh water for 30 minutes.
+Do not discard the cooking water.

-In the blender bowl, mix the boiled chickpeas, fresh peas, thina, a pinch of salt, fennel and cumin.
-Beat until smooth, adding chickpea broth if necessary.
-Hummus will thicken a little more, so don't be afraid to make it a little watery.
+In a blender, combine the boiled chickpeas, beetroot juice, tahini, a pinch of salt, fennel seeds, and cumin seeds.
+Blend until smooth, adding some of the chickpea cooking water if necessary.
+Remember, the hummus will thicken slightly after resting, so don’t hesitate to leave it a little runny.

-Top with olive oil and sprinkle with your favorite spices.
-Ground cumin, paprika, sumi, Svan salt will do.
-In the photo Zaatar.
+Drizzle with olive oil and sprinkle with your favorite spices on top.
+Ground cumin, paprika, or Svanetian salt are great options.
+In the photo, it’s za’atar.

 Anastasia Goloborodko